colchu/softeng/README.md

         clearRoster(classObject): the clear roster button

 Future features
+1. P1
-1. An AI synthesizer that simplifies and summarizes notes that are written by the user
-2. The user can edit current notes
+        Enhanced user interface with password and profile feature An AI synthesizer that simplifies and summarizes notes that are written by the user The user can edit current notes

 3. The user can change the timestamp of notes if they are writing a class that happened earlier in the day or week
-4. Enhanced user interface with password and profile feature

 Bugs
+1. P1
-1. the storage for the loadState() for saved data is sometimes not apparent when the site is re-opened
+        The storage for the loadState() for saved data is sometimes not apparent when the site is re-opened
 2. state.students is updated when adding students but usually it is not cleaned when the class is deleted
 3. clearRoster currently only empties classObject.roster --> tho it leaves state.students untouched